Orbits of strongly solvable spherical subgroups on the flag variety: Notations and preliminaries

 \subsection{Generalities}

 All varieties and algebraic groups that we will consider will be defined over the complex numbers.
 Let $G$ be a connected reductive algebraic group.
 Given a subgroup $K \subset G$, we denote by $\calX(K)$ the group of characters of $K$ and by $K^\mru$ the unipotent radical of $K$.
 The Lie algebra of $K$ will be denoted either by $\Lie K$ or by the corresponding fraktur letter (here $\mathfrak k$).
 Given $g \in G$ we set $K^g = g^{-1}Kg$ and ${}^g\!K = gKg^{-1}$.
-If $K$ acts on an algebraic variety $X$, we denote by $\Div^K(X)$ the set of $K$-stable prime divisors of $X$.
+If $K$ acts on an algebraic variety $X$, we denote by $\Div_K(X)$ the set of $K$-stable prime divisors of $X$.
 If $S$ is a group acting on an algebraic variety $X$ and if $x \in X$, we denote by $\Stab_S(x)$ the stabilizer of $x$ in $S$.
 If $M$ is a lattice (that is, a free and finitely generated abelian group), the dual lattice is $M^\vee = \Hom_{\mZ}(M,\mZ)$, and the corresponding $\mQ$-vector space $M \otimes_{\mZ} \mQ$ is denoted by $M_\mQ$.

 Let $B$ be a connected solvable group and let $T \subset B$ be a maximal torus.
+Suppose that $Z$ is a homogeneous $B$-variety.
 The \textit{weight lattice} of $Z$ is the lattice

 and the \textit{rank} of $Z$ is by definition the rank of its weight lattice.
 When the acting group is clear from the context, we will drop the subscript and write simply $\calX(Z)$.
 By $\mC(Z)^{(B)}$ we will denote the set of non-zero rational $B$-eigenfunctions of $Z$.

-Given a $B$-homogeneous variety $Z$ and $z \in Z$, we say that $z$ is a \textit{standard base point} (with respect to $T$) if $\Stab_T(z)$ is a maximal diagonalizable subgroup of $\Stab_B(z)$.
-Notice that standard base points always exist, and that if $z \in Z$ is standard then every $z' \in Tz$ is standard as well.
+We say that $z \in Z$ is a \textit{standard base point} for $Z$ (with respect to $T$) if $\Stab_T(z)$ is a maximal diagonalizable subgroup of $\Stab_B(z)$.
+Notice that standard base points always exist: indeed, since $B$ is connected, every diagonalizable subgroup of $B$ is contained in a maximal torus, and the maximal tori of $B$ are all conjugated (see \cite[Theorem 19.3 and Proposition 19.4]{Hu}).
+Notice also that, if $z \in Z$ is standard, then every $z' \in Tz$ is standard as well.

-\begin{lemma} Let $Z$ be a $B$-homogeneous variety and let $z_0 \in Z$ be a standard base point, then $T z_0$ is a closed $T$-orbit.
+\begin{lemma} Let $Z$ be a homogeneous $B$-variety and let $z_0 \in Z$ be a standard base point, then $T z_0$ is a closed $T$-orbit.
 If moreover $H = \Stab_B(z_0)$, then $H = (T \cap H) H^\mru$ and the followings equalities hold: (where $\calX(B)^{H}$ denotes the subgroup of $\calX(B)$ of characters that are trivial on $H$). \end{lemma}